 If you had three wishes, would you use one of them to never see a dentist again?
 Does the idea give you the creeps?
 We can’t make such wishes come true, but we can help you come over your fear.

 See the clinic for yourself before booking an appointment.
 Get in touch with the people, who work there, in person.
 You will see a lot of smiling faces around you.
 Be honest about how scared of the dentist you are, and how much emotional support you require.
-There is no shame in that, 6 out of 10 people are afraid of dental treatments.
-Seeing for ourselves, that the atmosphere is relaxed, the nurse is nice, and the receptionist is very patient will lift our spirit.
+There is no shame in that, 6 out of 10 people experience some kind of fear when it comes to dental treatments.
+Seeing for ourselves that the atmosphere is relaxed, the nurse is nice, and the receptionist is very patient, will lift our spirit.